Frequently Asked Questions About Giving to OSC

 That is entirely between you, your partner (if you have one), and God.

-Here’s some context to consider: On the whole, American households that give to charity give about $100 per week ($105.9 to be exact).
+Here’s some context to consider: On average, American households that give to charity donate $114 per week.
 But that is an average across a wide spectrum of income levels.
-By income level, charitable American households give between 3% and 5% of their income.
+By income level, charitable American households give between 3% and 13% of their income.
 So, for example:

-Jenell I find it helpful to prayerfully consider what we desire to give.
-But usually we want to give more than we are able.
-So we do the math and check to see if the amount we want to give is sustainable.
-If it’s not, we keep prayerfully discussing until we land on a number that gives us both a sense of peace and joy.
+For us (Jason & Jenell), we find it helpful to first prayerfully consider what we desire to give to OSC.
+Like most people, we would like to give more than we are able.
+So we do the math, compare to our budget, and ask ourselves what is sustainable.
+We usuully sit with this prayerfully for a time until we both agree on an amount that gives us both a sense of peace and joy.

-I firmly believe that the very best test of what you should give is what you’re able to give joyfully and peacefully.
-When I give less than I am able, I am robbed of joy.
-But when I give more than I am able, that leads to anxiety and hardship.
+I firmly believe that the very best test of what you should give is what you’re able to give both joyfully and peacefully.
+When we give less than we are able, we are robbed of our joy.
+When we give more than we are able, we experience hardship and anxiety.
 There’s no joy there either!
 As Paul writes in 2 Corinthians 9:7:

 “Each of you must give as you have made up your mind, not reluctantly or under compulsion, for God loves a cheerful giver”

-WHY DO YOU ASK FOR pledges every june, AND WHAT IF WE CAN’T FULFILL OUR pledge?
+WHY DO YOU ASK FOR supporting members every june, AND WHAT IF WE CAN’T FULFILL OUR regular giving?

 Every June we ask people to consider becoming Supporting Members for two reasons: First, every June we create our budget for the next fiscal year, which starts on July 1st.
-Your pledge in June help us build a more accurate and responsible budget.
-Second, our charitable work is more stable and more effective throughout the year when we have stable charitable contributions coming.
+When you establish your support amount in June for the coming year, it is very helful for us to build a more accurate and responsible budget.
+Second, our charitable work is more stable and effective throughout the year when we have stable monthly contributions.

 However, circumstances change, and sometimes people are not able to sustain their monthly giving.
 That’s okay.
 God is faithful.
 We trust you to be the best judge of your own money, and we trust God to sustain us as a church, no matter what happens.
 We will never nag you about your giving or try to “collect” on what you pledged (that would be gross).